What is the IPC?

 All units are founded on three sets of clarifying Learning Goals: Subject Learning Goals, Personal Learning Goals and International Learning Goals.
 IPC Learning Goals differentiate between knowledge (K), skills (S) and understanding (U) and consider how each is planned for, learned, taught, assessed and reported on.

 The IPC Assessment for Learning Programme provides teachers’ and children’s rubrics against which the key skills of the IPC can be assessed.
 Each Unit of Learning follows a stimulating, rigorous structure called the IPC Learning Process.
 Children don’t just experience the structure and process of the IPC, but understand why they are learning in this way.
 A set of Units entitled ‘Brainwave’ explores how the brain learns and helps children to understand how they learn best.
-We’ll look at the IPC Learning Process in more detail later in the course.

 The entry point is an activity for children that begins each unit of work and provides an exciting introduction to the work that is to follow.
 Entry points can last from one hour to a week, depending on the age of the children and the appropriateness of the activity.